Read about our Health & Safety Essentials and information to assist you with preparing for your upcoming Climb below.

-We’re delighted to be registered with the NSW Government as a COVIDSAFE business.
-With the gradual re-opening of the tourism sector following the current pandemic, we will be operating under new COVIDSAFE protocols that provide a level of hygiene and control to keep you safe, enabling us to stop the spread of this virus together.
+We’re pleased to let you know that we are registered with the NSW Government as a COVIDSAFE business.
+With the gradual re-opening of the tourism sector following the current pandemic, we will be operating under COVIDSAFE protocols that provide a level of hygiene and control to keep you safe, enabling us to stop the spread of this virus together.
 You can read more about our COVIDSAFE practices here.

 2. HOW TO PREPARE FOR YOUR CLIMB

 We’ll equip you in all the outdoor gear you’ll need for your Climb, based on the day’s weather conditions and our health & safety essentials.

 Ensure that you have eaten before your Climb and you’re well-hydrated – the experience can last up to 3 hours.
 Wear comfortable, enclosed rubber-soled shoes such as running, sport or hiking shoes and don’t forget your sunnies (if the sun is shining!).
 We also recommend wearing comfortable clothing (you may prefer to wear this under your Climb suit if the weather is on the chilly side!).
 We’ll equip you with everything else you need for your Climb!
 Read more about what to wear for your Climb here.